 We will rely on one of the following legal grounds (as appropriate) to process your personal data:

-• to enter and perform a contract with you or to perform any steps you require from us before entering into a contract;
+- To enter and perform a contract with you or to perform any steps you require from us before entering into a contract

-• to pursue our legitimate business interests in providing and marketing our products and services;
+- To pursue our legitimate business interests in providing and marketing our products and services

-• your specific consent to us using your information, which you can withdraw at any time;
+- Your specific consent to us using your information, which you can withdraw at any time

-• to comply with our legal obligations and establish, exercise or defend our legal rights; and
+- To comply with our legal obligations and establish, exercise or defend our legal rights

-• those other purposes that you have agreed with us.
+- Those other purposes that you have agreed with us

-4. Who do we share your information with?
+6. Who do we share your data with?

 We share information with the following third parties: